maarizalmamun/market-maker/README.md

-# driftpy examples
+# overview.md

+See above for more current progress and a more detailed project breakdown

+The following program is a sample market making strategy using the driftpy examples repo as its starting point.
-examples to interact with drift protocol-v2 using python sdk
+This program interacts with drift protocol-v2 using python sdk

 dependencies: [driftpy](https://drift-labs.github.io/driftpy/)